Thesis: Croatia

 At most university faculties in Croatia, a degree is obtained by defending a thesis after having passed all the classes specified in the degree programme.
 In the Bologna system, the bachelor's thesis, called završni rad (literally "final work" or "concluding work") is defended after 3 years of study and is about 30 pages long.
 Most students with bachelor's degrees continue onto master's programmes which end with a master's thesis called diplomski rad (literally "diploma work" or "graduate work").
 The term dissertation is used for a doctoral degree paper (doktorska disertacija).

-Czech Republic
+Czechia

-In the Czech Republic, higher education is completed by passing all classes remaining to the educational compendium for given degree and defending a thesis.
+In Czechia, higher education is completed by passing all classes remaining to the educational compendium for given degree and defending a thesis.
 For bachelors programme the thesis is called bakalářská práce (bachelor's thesis), for master's degrees and also doctor of medicine or dentistry degrees it is the diplomová práce (master's thesis), and for Philosophiae doctor (PhD.) degree it is dissertation dizertační práce.
 Thesis for so called Higher-Professional School (Vyšší odborná škola, VOŠ) is called absolventská práce.